-The majority of Construction Health and Safety Technicians (CHST) work a full time schedule although, evenings or weekends maybe required during special circumstances or emergencies.
+The majority of Construction Health and Safety Technicians (CHST) work a full-time schedule although, evenings or weekends may be required during special circumstances or emergencies.
 If the OHST assesses safety measures in more than one facility, then travel may be involved.
 Evaluating working conditions can on occasion, be dangerous, stressful and/or strenuous.
-To minimize a Occupational Health and Safety Technologist’s risk of injury or illness, these professionals often have to wear personal protective equipment such as hard helmets, gloves and masks
+To minimize an Occupational Health and Safety Technologist’s risk of injury or illness, these professionals often have to wear personal protective equipment such as hard helmets, gloves and masks

 “Everyone tries to plan their day to some extent, but you can not plan for injury accidents or near misses at the workplace,” Patton explained.
 “Everyday requires flexibility and patience to figure out what has to be done and what can wait.
 There is always more work than time, but if you have time and no work then you have missed something.”

-Now is a great time to enter a career as an Occupational Health and Safety Technician!
+Now is a great time to enter a career in healthcare as an Occupational Health and Safety Technician!

 Why?
-Over the next decade, this career in healthcare is projected to grow 10 percent.
+Over the next decade, this career in healthcare is projected to grow 9 percent.
 This rate is much faster than the average for all occupations!
-Ultimately, this growth can be attributed to an emphasis being placed on workplace safety, adherence to regulations and precautionary safety measures.
+Ultimately, this growth can be attributed to an emphasis being placed on workplace safety, adherence to regulations, precautionary safety measures and public health.
 This is the case for many companies because workers’ compensation costs can be extremely expensive; therefore stronger measures of prevention can often deter an increase in claims.

 “LinkedIn is a great way to network and learn more from health and safety professionals,” Patton suggested.
 “Always ask questions of professionals already in the business.
 Overall, there are plenty of positions out there, as well as a need for strong health and safety candidates.”

 Employment as an Occupational Health and Safety Technician can prove to be a lucrative career!
-Today the median annual wage for this role is $49,960.
-The lowest earning 10% of these employees are recorded to make less than $31,650 per year, the highest earning 10% earned more than $82,190.
+Today the median annual wage for this role is $51,550.
+The lowest-earning 10 percent of these employees are recorded to make less than $32,830 per year, the highest-earning 10 percent earned more than $89,720.

 But, “you don’t enter this career just for the money,” Patton emphasized.